small logo

 Noise Specifications and Measurements

-Measurements of the noise spectrum have been made by independent labs on several of our systems.
-In all measurements the results were consistent with or better than the specifications shown.
+Measurements of the noise spectrum have been made by independent labs on several of our earlier systems.
+In all measurements the results were consistent with or better than the published specifications.

 An InGaAs-2 Mod1D with DC Offset Null contributed about 1.5mV rms over 20GHz with power on to both amplifiers and the photodiode and no light input.
 (The scope by itself had an intrinsic noise floor of about 1.2mV rms.)
 Calculations show this to be consistent with the Noise Figure specified below.
 The equivalent optical noise density at the input is about 50pW Hz -1/2.
 An AC coupled InGaAs-2 Mod2A system tested at one of the National Laboratories showed a 0.3mV rms noise floor, also consistent with the Noise Figure.
 The equivalent optical input noise density is about 30pW Hz-1/2.
 This system reliably receives digital data at 2.5Gb/s with light levels as low as a few microwatts.